alycit/pr-closer/README.md

 # PR Closer

-A little to for me to manage my github prs for work
+A little thing for me to manage my github prs for work